clicon/clixon-docs/upgrade.rst

 An out-dated XML may still pass validation and the system will go up in normal state.

-irHowever, if the validation fails, the backend will try to enter the failsafe mode so that the user may perform manual upgarding of the configuration.
+However, if the validation fails, the backend will try to enter the failsafe mode so that the user may perform manual upgrading of the configuration.

 Example upgrade